 "Lender" means the Person or Persons identified as "Lender" in the first paragraph of this Loan Agreement, or any subsequent holder(s) of the Note.

-"Loan Documents" means the Note, this Loan Agreement, the Mortgage, the Environmental Indemnity, all guaranties, all Collateral Agreements, O&M Plans, financing statements, and any other documents now or in the future executed by Borrower, any Guarantor or any other Person in connection with the Loan, as such documents may be amended from time to time.
+"Loan Documents" means the Note, this Loan Agreement, the Mortgage, the Environmental Indemnity, the Guaranty, all Collateral Agreements, O&M Plans, financing statements, and any other documents now or in the future executed by Borrower, any Guarantor or any other Person in connection with the Loan, as such documents may be amended from time to time.

 "Loan Servicer" means the Person or Persons that from time to time is designated by Lender to collect payments and deposits and receive notices under the Note, this Loan Agreement and any other Loan Document, and otherwise to service the Loan for the benefit of Lender.
 Unless otherwise specified in section B of the Note, or unless Borrower receives notice to the contrary, the Loan Servicer means the Person or Persons identified as "Lender" in the first paragraph of this Loan Agreement.